• Skip to main content

 Many mid-priced acoustics are similar to this example, offering good tonewoods and hardware.
 They often even boast a simplistic finish to boost the guitar’s aesthetics.

-This price range also includes some amazing gems from popular brands that are purposefully made simpler for newcomers, such as Epiphone’s Starling, Yamaha’s F335 or FG800, or Gretsch’s G9500.
+This price range also includes some amazing gems from the best acoustic guitar brands that are purposefully made simpler for newcomers, such as Epiphone’s Starling, Yamaha’s F335 or FG800, or Gretsch’s G9500.

 High-Tier Acoustic Guitars ($300 – $700)